Evangelion: 1.0 You Are (Not) Alone: Design and scenography

 Khara personnel visited Lake Ashino in Hakone, the location of the fictitious Tokyo-3, and the Miyagase Dam, which inspired the interiors of the Nerv base.

-Hiroshi Kato, who had previously worked on Evangelion, returned to work on the franchise as an art director in Evangelion: 1.0.
-Katō also worked as production designer alongside Tatsuya Kushida of Bishou Inc. According to Kato, ideas set aside during the production of the television series due to lack of time were revived for the film.
+Hiroshi Katō, who had previously worked on Evangelion, returned to work on the franchise as an art director in Evangelion: 1.0.
+Katō also worked as production designer alongside Tatsuya Kushida of Bishou Inc. According to Katō, ideas set aside during the production of the television series due to lack of time were revived for the film.
 Anno also had a particular eye on pylons, telephone poles, and traffic lights.
 Khara called in Takeshi Takakura for design work; when he joined the staff, the content or structure of the work had not yet been decided, and Anno and the others did not know who to assign what to at first.
 Takakura tried to recapture the spirit of the original product while maintaining the setting Anno wanted.
-During the production of Neon Genesis Evangelion, for example, the details of the Eva cage were eventually omitted, due to lack of time and resources.
+During the production of Neon Genesis Evangelion, for example, the details of the Eva cage were eventually omitted due to lack of time and resources.
 He also participated in special excursions with the other staff members.
 In March, Takakura and the others visited Tepco's Keiyo power substation as well as the Miyagase Dam.
 The excursions proved particularly fruitful, as the dam featured a tunnel with a 45-degree slope and a walkway similar to a secret base, details that were later reflected in the Nerv base setting.
 Anno, a long-time railway enthusiast, also gave special attention to trains.
 Designer Nahohiro Washio drew the rough draft of the Eva transport train, and Takakura finished it with CG, improving the details.
 Kyoda also helped in the design process, conceiving the new Seele logo.

-Ikuto Yamashita returned to work on mecha design.
-He decided not to change the mecha designs too much: the Positron Rifle and Unit-01, for example, kept the same pose and position even in the Rebuild.
-The artist also resumed some ideas discarded during the production of the series, published at the time in an artbook named Sore o Nasumono.
-During the production of Evangelion, Yamashita designed the Eva units with completely dark livery, simple orange and green luminescent inserts shining through the darkness.
-For the Rebuild, he was able to recover the original idea from twelve years earlier and added the luminous inserts to Eva-01.
-Anno was particularly inspired by Ultraman and the Shocker members from Kamen Rider.
-He wanted to replicate the sense of fear communicated by tokusatsu products, where dark giants would suddenly find themselves in bloody night battles, with the only thing visually emerging from the darkness were their frightening glowing eyes.
-Anno himself helped with the design of the Eva simulator visible during Shinji's training, which Higuchi compared to the God Warrior from Nausicaä of the Valley of the Wind (1984) and the Destroid Monster from Superdimensional Fortress Macross, two productions that Anno had participated in.